SwiftGL/swiftgl.github.io/learn/01-hello-window.md

 }
 {% endhighlight %}

-In the main function we first initialize GLFW with glfwInit.
+In the main function we first initialize GLFW with `glfwInit`{:.nf}.
 Because GLFW is a C program, we have to manage its resource allocations manually.
-The GLFW documentation tells us that glfwTerminate will release anything grabbed by glfwInit.
+The GLFW documentation tells us that `glfwTerminate`{:.nf} will release anything grabbed by `glfwInit`{:.nf}.
 The Swift `defer`{:.k} block will execute its contents when the function ends, regardless of how it ends.
 It doesn't matter if you return, throw, or fall off the end, the defer blocks always run.
 Putting glfwTerminate in a defer block is the ideal way to handle cleanup.
 Not only do you get the execution guarantee, having the allocation and free always next to each other makes your code more maintainable.

-Now we can configure GLFW using glfwWindowHint.
-The first argument of glfwWindowHint tells us what option we want to configure, where we can select the option from a large enum of possible options prefixed with GLFW_.
+Now we can configure GLFW using `glfwWindowHint`{:.nf}.
+The first argument of `glfwWindowHint{:.nf}` tells us what option we want to configure, where we can select the option from a large enum of possible options prefixed with GLFW_.
 The second argument is an integer that sets the value of our option.
 A list of all the possible options and its corresponding values can be found at [GLFW's window handling documentation](http://www.glfw.org/docs/latest/window.html#window_hints).

 Since the focus of this website is on OpenGL version 3.3 we'd like to tell GLFW that 3.3 is the OpenGL version we want to use.
 This way GLFW can make the proper arrangements when creating the OpenGL context.
 This ensures that when a user does not have the proper OpenGL version GLFW fails to run.
 We set the major and minor version both to 3.
 We also tell GLFW we want to explicitly use the core-profile and that the window should not be resizable by a user.
 Telling GLFW explicitly that we want to use the core-profile will result in invalid operation errors whenever we call one of OpenGL's legacy functions, which is a nice reminder when we accidentally use old functionality where we'd rather stay away from.
 We'll go one step further by enabling GLFW_OPENGL_FORWARD_COMPAT to ensure all functions deprecated in the requested OpenGL version are removed.